guzmanwolfrank/startup/README.md

 # startup

 ## Are you tired of pesky programs that open when you startup your computer?
+  First open command prompt and install pysintaller using pip command:

+    pip install pyinstaller

-  Try running this program from your command prompt by typing the following script:
+  To make this an executable file (.exe)-- try running this program from your command prompt by typing the following script:

   pyinstaller --onefile startup_programs.py